giovannipbonin/ieee-program/README.md

 ## Session 2 - Interview Process & General Interview Prep

+Talk points:

+### Interview Confidence

+ - Be confident, but not arrogant

+### Talk while you think, and code, explain everything that might be ambiguous

+### If running out of time and needs shortcuts, explain how you would not do the shortcut in a real scenario

+### The interviewer is there because they want to hire someone, he's your friend not your enemy
+    - If he gives you a hint, take it, don't be cocky

 - Discuss last session's coverage, and home readings.
 Very encouraged for students to share their insights with each other and motivations (20 minutes of discussion)